abwilf/Standard-Grid/README.md

 p interpret.py ${hash}
 ```

-Copy and paste this output into your terminal to start the grid search.
-You'll see that a few jobs are immediately running.
+Copy and paste this whole block into your terminal to start the grid search.
+You'll see that three jobs immediately run.
 ```
 Running 6aea
 Running 4e05